wp-plugins/accept-amazon-payments/readme.txt

 This plugin allows you to create payment buttons that you can use to accept payment via Amazon payment gateway.
 You will need to have an Amazon merchant account.

-View plugin documentation on the (amazon payments plugin page)[https://www.tipsandtricks-hq.com/amazon-payments-plugin-for-wordpress].
+View plugin documentation on the [amazon payments plugin page](https://www.tipsandtricks-hq.com/amazon-payments-plugin-for-wordpress).

 = How to use the plugin =